 The Oak Lawn property features two historic buildings-the main house and the Cook's House-and one contemporary building-a prefabricated storage shed.
 Documentary records, sketches, and photographs illustrate that there were numerous additional dwellings and outbuildings present at Oak Lawn after 1822 that are no longer extant today.
 Some of these were located on the current 5.2-acre property, while others were located on parcels that have been developed, particularly the land to the west used to build Buford Middle School.
-While the buildings that were located on the current Oak Lawn property may be represented in the archaeological record, they have not as yet been located, while evidence of those located on other parcels has likely been destroyed or compromised.
+While the buildings that were located on the current Oak Lawn property may be represented in the archaeological record, location.
+Courtesy of the Fife family.

 Figure 145.
 (Above)

 View of Francis Fife

 standing in front of a

 large boxwood with

 an eastern red cedar

 beyond near the family

 cemetery.
 Courtesy of

 the Fife family.

 Figure 146.
 (Left)

 View of a garden

 at Oak Lawn in

+an undetermined